verasraul/stockhome/README.md

 ### "The World Market$ in Your Hands"

 "StockHome" is a single page web-app where users can browse stocks and view their information to help them with them trading needs.
-User will be able to log on the page and search for a stock by ticker.
+User will be able to vist the website and search for a stock by ticker.
 User will also be able to see the most active stocks in the homepage.

 ## 📌 Features 📌